 If you’d prefer to do something healthier than gorge on excess calories, consider organising a sports tournament.
 Whether individual or team sports, for the young or old, sport is sure to bring out everyone’s competitive side.

-And for your EduMais theme, look no further than a football or soccer tournament, again depending which side of the Atlantic you’re on!
+And for your EduMais theme, look no further than a football or soccer tournament, again depending on which side of the Atlantic you’re on.

 With just a small adjustment to our daily lives, we can make a big contribution to charitable causes.

-For example, if you buy coffee every day at work, consider giving up just one of these per week.
-If this coffee costs €2.50, you can raise €130.00 over the course of the year.
+For example, if you buy coffee every day at work, consider giving up just one per week.
+If this coffee costs €2.50, you can raise €130.00 in a year.

 Consider giving up your time as well.
 A hairdresser could donate the money raised from an afternoon’s haircuts, for example.
 Or an English or yoga tutor could give up their fees for an evening’s classes.

-These kind of initiatives are not only a way to raise money but can also create publicity for your own business.
+These kinds of initiatives are not only a way to raise money but can also create publicity for your own business.
 Everyone’s a happy bunny.